dennis-tra/v4/src/content/projects/IAESTE/index.md

 show: 'true'
 ---

 An internationalized static website for the [IAESTE](https://iaeste.org/) local committee in Kiel.
-This website is targeted to students who want to do an internship abroad, foreign interns that come to Kiel and employers who want to offer a position.
+This website is targeted to students who want to do an internship abroad, foreign interns that come to Kiel and employers who want to offer an internship position.